ronnieholm/FSharp-onion-architecture-sample/README.md

     $ dotnet test
     $ dotnet run --project src/Scrum

-Opening the Git repository with VSCode will pick of the DevContainer configuration.
+Opening the Git repository with VSCode will pick up the DevContainer configuration.

 ## Operations